jengalas/bwaf-bbw/_programs/industry-leaders-roundtable-retreat.md

       download: ''
       link_url:
       link_text:
-    text_block: >-
+    text_block: >
-      Industry Leaders Roundtable is going coast to coast!

-      BWAF is delighted to announce two Industry Leader Roundtable events taking place this fall.
-Join us in San Francisco on September 16 & 17 and New York City on October 21 & 22 for immersive, two-day retreats alongside senior thought leaders across the built environment for a rigorous and engaging series of conversations and discussions.
-Attendees will have the opportunity to explore innovative strategies, share best practices, and network with peers in the industry.
-The event aims to foster collaboration and drive forward-thinking solutions to some of the most pressing challenges in architecture, engineering, and construction.
+      Join us in San Francisco on September 16 & 17 for an immersive, two-day retreat alongside senior thought leaders across the built environment for a rigorous and engaging series of discussions, workshops, and exclusive tours.
+The Industry Leaders Roundtable is one of our signature programs, designed to bring together Principals, Partners, and senior AEC leaders to foster dialogue and strategize ways to move our industry forward.
   - template: buttons-block
     button:
       - button_text: SF TICKETS NOW AVAILABLE